ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 at o els l for us will be dried, and glisten again
 in i with joy; and even our children will cea
  to think of us, and will not remember to
- i e Hap our names.
+ i e Hap our names.&quot;
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:uuml:batch_uuml_gaul_ver01:data:sn83021447:00237285475:1860030301:0115/pct:0.102501,77.657022,23.349733,15.441073/!600,600/0/default.jpg"/>
 </td>